Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 Gay hot springs in Taipei

-• Emperor Spa: the Emperor Spa is made up of many different pools, each with varying temperatures and amenities.
+- Emperor Spa: The Emperor Spa is made up of many different pools, each with varying temperatures and amenities.
 There is one that requires you to get fully naked, which is also a good place to meet other guys.
 There is also a spring with spurting jets, which feels like a nice massage!
-It gets particularly busy in the evening, particularly after 8pm.
-Note: you will need to bring your own towel and it is cash payment only.
+It gets particularly busy in the evening, particularly after 8 pm.
+Note: you will need to bring your own towel, and it is a cash-only payment.

 Gay friendly restaurants in Taipei